Computational Biology and Simulation

-The determination of the global optimum of a free energy function is one of several approaches to protein structure prediction.
-Optimization is also used in molecular docking, molecular modeling, and ligand design.
-We developed an algorithm that proved to be some two orders of ma-gnitude more efficient in chemical/physical applications than Kirckpatrick's widely used simulated annealing method.
-A recently developed adaptive version show-ed an increased efficiency of another order of magnitude.
+Optimization is a key challenge in machine learning, design and decision theory, as well as in computational statistics.
+We developed an algorithm that proved to be some two orders of magnitude more efficient in chemical/physical applications than Kirckpatrick's widely used simulated annealing method.
+A recently developed adaptive version showed an increased efficiency of another order of magnitude.
 This meta-algorithm turned out to be transferable to other optimization techniques such as Extremal Optimization.
-This increased efficiency will allow us to reach several intermediate steps of our ultimate goal of an integrated pipeline: efficient optimization procedures are key to structure modeling, while the design of networks relies heavily on optimization techniques.
+The algorithms themselves are subject to rigorous inquiry using methods of probability theory and stochastic modeling.

 Nowadays, new data is produced at an unprecedented scale – personalized medicine and human -omics technologies, in particular.
 This information is highly sensitive.
 We engage in research in privacy enhancing technologies (PETs) to tackle this problem, while also allowing researchers access to this data for biomedical research and treatment.
 We are members of the HiGHmed-consortium, the CORD-initiative, and the Athene research center for applied cybersecurity.

 Updates, news, links to publications, and open source code are available at Kay Hamacher's homepage.